mosaic-design-system/docs/src/components/list-group.md

       - - -

-      ## List group Types
+      ## List group yypes

-      The following types of **List group are available**.
+      The following types of **List group** are available.
 These are our default configurations for list items and should be used as designed, unless you need more content.
-If additional content is needed, please refer to Using a List group below.
+If additional content is needed, please refer to Using a List group below:

       | **Type**      | **Description**                                                                                                                                                                            |